 I must first note that we found an extraordinary partner in PROMODA, which is a company that deals with the import and retail of Italian garments in Serbia and the region.
 We share exactly the same values and vision for the development of the Barbolini brand.
 What is certain is that a Barbolini store will open this autumn in Novi Sad, in the “Promenade” centre.
 Moreover, we are also impatiently awaiting the opening of the grandiose new “Belgrade Waterfront” retail centre, because we will certainly be present there too.
 We are also considering a larger shop format.

 Why only men’s fashion?
 What about women?

-Uh, now you’ve found me out with a question… It is only by walking along Knez Mihailova Street that you can you see how beautiful and well-dressed Serbian women are.
+Uh, now you’ve found me out with a question… It is only by walking along Knez Mihailova Street that you can see how beautiful and well-dressed Serbian women are.
 Indeed, when I see such beautiful women, I want to design a collection for them.
-I am truthfully considering a women’s collection, but for now that’s just a vision.
+I am truthfully considering a women’s collection, but for now, that’s just a vision.